JacopoPan/gym-marl-reconnaissance/README.md

 Gym environments for heterogeneous multi-agent reinforcement learning in non-stationary worlds

-> This repository's `master` branch is actively developed, please `git pull` frequently and feel free to open new [issues](https://github.com/JacopoPan/gym-marl-reconnaissance/issues) for any undesired, unexpected, or (presumably) incorrect behavior.
+> This repository's `master` branch is work in progress, please `git pull` frequently and feel free to open new [issues](https://github.com/JacopoPan/gym-marl-reconnaissance/issues) for any undesired, unexpected, or (presumably) incorrect behavior.
 Thanks 🙏

 ## Install on Ubuntu/macOS